ms/buildtogether.tech/src/ip.md

 royalties?

 Who owns what is just one of the rights that societies recognize.
-Others guaranteed by the <span i="Universal Declaration of Human Rights; human rights">[Universal Declaration of Human Rights][udhr]</span> include the right to say what you want, the right to live free from fear, and the right to be treated the same way as everyone else regardless of your race, sex, orientation, religion, or disability.
+Others guaranteed by the
+[% i "Universal Declaration of Human Rights" "human rights" %][Universal Declaration of Human Rights][udhr][% /i %] include the right to say what you want, the right to live free from fear, and the right to be treated the same way as everyone else regardless of your race, sex, orientation, religion, or disability.
 Most countries have signed this declaration, meaning that in theory at least, it has the force of law.

 However, the phrase "in theory" is doing a lot of work in the previous paragraph.
 In practice, most societies still treat people unequally and